How WISE can help you meet your mutual obligations

 There are a couple of ways to sign-up to WISE, depending on your circumstances.

-If you have a disability, injury, mental illness or health condition, please register for our Disability Employment Services (DES) here.
+If you have a disability, injury, mental illness or health condition, please register for our Disability Employment Services (DES).

-If you’re on JobSeeker payments and accessing the jobactive program, please get in touch with Centrelink who will refer you to your nearest WISE office.
-Our friendly team are also ready to assist you with this process if needed.
-You can find the contact details of your local WISE office here.
+Alternatively, please get in touch with Centrelink who will refer you to your nearest WISE office.
+Our friendly team are ready to assist you with this process if needed.
+Find the contact details of your local WISE office.